What do I do if my toddler swallows toothpaste?

 Children of six years and younger use a pea sized amount for supervised brushing to minimise swallowing.
 In case of intake of fluoride from other sources consult a dentist or doctor.

 The NHS recommends children should use toothpaste with fluoride, however, recognising that people should have personal choice, there are toothpastes widely available that are created without fluoride.

 Can my toddler use adult toothpaste?
 If not, at what age can my toddler start using adult toothpaste?

-No. According to the BDA children up to three years old should use a toothpaste with a fluoride level of at least 1000ppm, both morning and night.
+No. According to the NHS children up to three years old should use a toothpaste with a fluoride level of at least 1000ppm, both morning and night.
 From three to six years old, their toothpaste should contain more than 1000ppm and 1350ppm-1500ppm for children six years or older.
 Toothpastes will be clearly labelled for the intended age group.